What is a PCB?

 Our factory is not only equipped with advanced production and inspection equipment but also certified by ISO9001, ISO14001, IATF 16949, ISO13485, and UL.
-Our products widely applying in telecommunications, computers and networks, medical devices, automotive, industrial controlling systems, new energy, home appliance, etc. History of printed circuit boards is as follows
+Our products widely applying in telecommunications, computers and networks, medical devices, automotive, industrial controlling systems, new energy, home appliance, etc. History of printed circuit boards is as follows.

-1925: American inventor Charles Ducas patented the first circuit design when he stenciled a conductive material onto a flat board.
+American inventor Charles Ducas patented the first circuit design when he stenciled a conductive material onto a flat board.

-1936: Paul Eisler makes the first printed circuit board for a military radio.
+Paul Eisler makes the first printed circuit board for a military radio.

-1943: Eisler etched circuits into copper foil on a glass-reinforced non-conductive substrate.
+Eisler etched circuits into copper foil on a glass-reinforced non-conductive substrate.

-1944: The United Kingdom and the United States cooperated for the first time in military weapons.
+The United Kingdom and the United States cooperated for the first time in military weapons.

-1948: In order to popularize PCB and apply it to daily life, the United States first disclosed PCB technology.
+In order to popularize PCB and apply it to daily life, the United States first disclosed PCB technology.

-The 1950s: Transistors are introduced to the electronics market in order to reduce the size of electronic products.
+Transistors are introduced to the electronics market in order to reduce the size of electronic products.
 This move makes the PCB easier to integrate and improves the safety of electronic products.

-The 1950s-1960s: Double-sided PCBs are introduced, with electronic components on one side and logo printing on the other.
+Double-sided PCBs are introduced, with electronic components on one side and logo printing on the other.
 Zinc sheets are incorporated into the PCB design and feature corrosion-resistant materials and coatings to prevent degradation.

-The 1960s: High-density circuit boards are realized, and integrated circuits (ICs or silicon chips) are introduced into electronic design.
+High-density circuit boards are realized, and integrated circuits (ICs or silicon chips) are introduced into electronic design.
 This move enables the bare PCB board to carry thousands of electronic components, which greatly improves the power, speed and safety of electronic equipment.
-Due to the smaller size of IC chips, PCBs are starting to get smaller.
+Manufacturers program the required functions into smaller chips through IC programming, so that the number of circuit board components used is reduced, thereby reducing the size of the PCBA board.
 Humans face a new difficulty: how to make welding stronger.

-The 1970s: Printed Circuit Board (PCB) is renamed Printed Wiring Board (PWB).
+Printed Circuit Board (PCB) is renamed Printed Wiring Board (PWB).
 Because the acronym for the printed circuit boards is the same as the acronym for the environmentally harmful chemical PCBs, this confusion leads to public confusion and community health concerns.

-The 1970s to 1980s: Newly developed solder masks of thin polymer materials become the standard manufacturing method for PCBs.
+Newly developed solder masks of thin polymer materials become the standard manufacturing method for PCBs.
 A photo-imageable polymer coating was subsequently developed that can be applied directly to circuits, dried and subsequently modified by exposure to further increase circuit density.

-The 1990s: Computerized design automates many steps in PCB design and facilitates increasingly complex designs using smaller, lighter components.
+Computerized design automates many steps in PCB design and facilitates increasingly complex designs using smaller, lighter components.

-In the 2000s: PCBs became smaller, and lighter, with higher layers and more complexity.
+PCBs became smaller, and lighter, with higher layers and more complexity.
 Multilayer and flex circuit PCB designs allow for more operational functions in electronic devices, and PCBs are getting smaller and less expensive.

-That’s all for “what is PCB board”, you can find more great articles in the PCB knowledge blog.
+That’s all for “what is a PCB board”, you can find more great articles in the PCB knowledge blog.

 More related articles: